ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

  return found ? true : - (query_id <= last_cleaned);
 }
 ```

+The `last_cleaned` is retrieved from the storage of the contract and a dictionary of old queries.
+If the query is found, it is to be returned true, and if not, the expression `- (query_id <= last_cleaned)`.
+The last_cleaned contains the last removed request **with the highest timestamp**, as we started with the minimum timestamp when deleting the requests.

 The `last_cleaned` value is retrieved from the contract storage and the dictionary of old queries.
 If the query is found, the method returns `true`.
 If not, it evaluates the expression `- (query_id <= last_cleaned)`.
 The `last_cleaned` value contains the last removed request **with the highest timestamp**, as we started deleting requests from the minimum timestamp.